mendix/docs/content/appstore/app-services/text-to-speech.md

 ## 1 Introduction

 The [Text To Speech](https://marketplace.mendix.com/link/component/118409) app service enables you to easily convert written text into human voice in your web applications.
-With this app service, you can build an app to work with the state-of-the-art of text to voice conversion, without building your own text-to-voice app from the scratch.
+With this app service, you can build an app to work with the state-of-the-art of text to voice conversion, without building your own text-to-speech app from the scratch.
 All you need to do is drag and drop items and configure them.

-Here is an overview of what the TextToSpeech contains:
+Here is an overview of what the Text To Speech contains:

 | Item                                        | Name                        |
 | ------------------------------------------- | --------------------------- |